-After writing, working with sources is my favorite part of freelancing.
-I believe that thorough interviewing generates engaging stories.
+I am confident in my ability to quickly master nearly any subject.
 No matter the topic, I persevere until I find the right sources and varied viewpoints that make the story complete.
 Whether it is eating lunch with inmates at the Utah State Prison, interviewing actors at the Sundance Film Festival or talking with legislators in the Capitol, I am able to connect with my sources and learn from their experiences.

 Before launching a full-time freelance career, I edited Stop Watch, a bi-monthly trade publication for a national trade association, where I wrote extensively about transportation and fuel issues.
-Prior to that I worked as a staff reporter for Transport Topics, a weekly trade newspaper, covering freight transportation, fuel and environmental issues.
+Prior to that, I worked as a staff reporter for Transport Topics, a weekly trade newspaper, covering freight transportation, fuel and environmental issues.
 I continue to freelance for both publications.

 In addition to covering the transportation sector, I have written, reported and edited for a variety of media outlets.
-I was the Washington correspondent for WCAX-TV (CBS) in Burlington, Vt., a criminal court reporter in Chicago and a freelance copy editor for Kiplinger’s Personal Finance magazine in Washington, D.C.
+I was the Washington correspondent for WCAX-TV (CBS) in Burlington, Vermont, a criminal court reporter in Chicago and a freelance copy editor for Kiplinger’s Personal Finance magazine in Washington, D.C.